 After being officially received into the process by the Bishop, the Aspirant meets with the CoM.

-An overview of Preparation Plan is communicated to the Aspirant.
+A Preparation Plan is communicated to the Aspirant.

 After prayer and discussion a decision is made to move forward.